Our complete wine guide for the:

 From Nova Gorica visit villages like Crnice, Vrtovin and Brje.
 Vipavski Križ is a striking town atop a hill with a church at each end and stunning vistas of the valley.
 The circle of Vrtovce-Smarje-Gaberje-Planina is a nice drive.
 Towards the eastern end of the valley are the renowned wine villages of Slap, Goče, Mance and Lože.

 We recommend you kick back and enjoy the hospitality and scenery in the Vipava Valley.

 WHERE TO START?

-A car is really a necessity to travel in the region and the Vinoteka at Vipava is a good place to start.
+If you are not booking a tour (which is a good idea so you can drink and not drive), then a car is really a necessity to travel in the region and the Vinoteka at Vipava is a good place to start.

+They have a modern tasting room lined with wines according to their geographical locations/villages around Vipava and the producers within those areas.
 This will set you up nicely for the day as they can explain everything about the local labels and varieties they produce.
 You will be an expert before you hit the road!

 Pop next door to the information centre where they have maps, information and can call ahead to see which wineries are open for tastings.